Neil Jordan: Career

-Unconventional sexual relationships are a recurring theme in Jordan's work, and he often finds a sympathetic side to characters that audiences would traditionally consider deviant or downright horrifying.
+Unconventional sexual relationships are a recurring theme in Jordan's work.
+He often explores a sympathetic side to characters that audiences would traditionally consider deviant or downright horrifying.
 His film The Miracle, for instance, follows two characters who struggle to resist a strong, incestuous attraction.
-Interview with the Vampire, like the Anne Rice book it was based on, focused on the intense, intimate interpersonal relationship of two undead men who murder humans nightly (although the pair never have sex, they are clearly lovers of a sort), accompanied by an equally complex vampire woman who is eternally trapped in the body of a little girl.
-While Lestat (Tom Cruise) is depicted in an attractive but villainous manner, his partner Louis (Brad Pitt) and the child vampire Claudia (Kirsten Dunst) are meant to capture the audience's sympathy despite their predatory nature.
-In the remake of The End of the Affair, two people (Ralph Fiennes and Julianne Moore) engage in a love affair that will end as suddenly as it started, with both not wanting its end.
+Interview with the Vampire, like the Anne Rice book it was based on, focused on the intense, intimate relationship of two undead men who murder humans nightly.
+(Although the pair never have sex, they are clearly lovers of a sort).
+They are accompanied by an equally complex vampire woman, who is eternally trapped in the body of a little girl.
+While Lestat (Tom Cruise) is depicted in an attractive but villainous manner, his partner Louis (Brad Pitt) and the child vampire Claudia (Kirsten Dunst) are meant to capture the audience's sympathy despite their predatory natures.

+In his remake of The End of the Affair, based on the novel by Graham Greene, two people (Ralph Fiennes and Julianne Moore) engage in a love affair that begins and ends suddenly, with neither wanting its end.

 In addition to the unusual sexuality of Jordan's films, he frequently returns to the Troubles of Northern Ireland.
-The Crying Game and Breakfast on Pluto both concern a transgender character (played by Jaye Davidson and Cillian Murphy, respectively), both concern The Troubles and both feature frequent Jordan leading man Stephen Rea.
-The two films, however, are very different, with The Crying Game being a realistic thriller/romance, and Breakfast on Pluto is a much more episodic, stylised, darkly comic biography.
-Jordan also frequently tells stories about children or young people, such as The Miracle and The Butcher Boy.
-While his pictures are most often grounded in reality, he occasionally directs more fantastic or dreamlike films, such as The Company of Wolves, High Spirits, Interview with the Vampire and In Dreams.
+The Crying Game and Breakfast on Pluto are both set during The Troubles, both feature a transgender character (played by Jaye Davidson and Cillian Murphy, respectively), and each has Stephen Rea as leading man.
+The two films, however, are very different: The Crying Game is a realistic thriller/romance, and Breakfast on Pluto is a much more episodic, stylised, darkly comic biography.

+Jordan also frequently makes films exploring the lives of children or young people, such as The Miracle and The Butcher Boy, based on the novel of the same name.
+His work ranges from films grounded in reality to those of more fantastic or dreamlike quality, such as The Company of Wolves, High Spirits, Interview with the Vampire and In Dreams.